Skip to main content

 Per-call flat rate

 Some services charge a flat amount per call regardless of length.
-Better than per-minute on long calls, worse than a flat monthly when call counts climb.
+Better than per-minute on long calls, worse than an included-call monthly model when call counts climb.

 Hybrid AI plus per-minute live escalation